 Because of its mission and strengths, the California State University system has recognized CPH as the state’s third polytechnic institution.
 Polytechnic institutions traditionally feature hands-on and career-focused programs, an emphasis in STEM (Science, Technology, Engineering, Math) and applied science programs like health and agriculture, along with a strong liberal arts foundation.

 CPH opened as Humboldt State Normal School on April 6, 1914, with 55 students training to be teachers, housed in a cabin-like building on 11th and M Streets in Arcata, California.
 The first graduating class, comprised of 15 female students, received their degrees on May 26, 1915.
 Founders Hall construction began in 1922.
 The name was changed to Humboldt State College in 1935, and to Humboldt State University in 1974.
 Between the 1950s to early 1970s, the campus population grew to more than 6000.
 The main Humboldt campus covers 144 acres, and multiple off-campus facilities include a marine lab, ocean-going research vessel, aquatics center, astronomy observatory, natural history museum, Wildlife Care Facility, 11,500- square-foot greenhouse, and demonstration tree forest.

 ALUMNI TAKE PRIDE IN THEIR ALMA MATER

-A 2009 survey of HSU Alumni indicated that three quarters of alumni said that attending HSU was a great decision, a vast majority agreed their education prepared them well for life-long learning, and they praised the campus for its quality academics and valuable relationships.
-Former students talked about the importance of personal connections with faculty, hands-on learning opportunities, and the strong sense of community at Humboldt.
+Alumni believe that CPH prides itself on the applied nature of its academic programs.
+A 2009 survey of CPH Alumni indicated that three quarters of alumni claimed that attending CPH was a great decision, a vast majority agreed their education prepared them well for life-long learning, and they praised the campus for its quality academics and valuable relationships.
+Former students talked about the importance of personal connections with faculty, hands-on learning opportunities, and the strong sense of community at their alma mater.